OriolFilter/FGO_Farming_Bot/README.md

 ### Picking cards

 The order is, effective cards first, then your card priority selection (ej.
-Buster, Arts, Quick).
+Buster, Arts, Quick), after effective cards come the neutral ones, and the last ones will be the cards affected by resist.

 ## Supported emulators: